soumyadipcsis/SamaTulyata4PLC/README.md

     # In each benchmark, the initial setup of the tool is performed.

-    # The benchmark file  contains all tcl files for experimentation.
+    # The benchmark file  contains all TCL files for experimentation.

     # All bechmarks are opensource benchmarks.

-    # Tool demo is also available for a small bechmarks.
+    # Tool demo vedio is avaibale.

-    # The tool output for a smaple program gives exhaustive results for the --detail flag option.
+    # To get exhaustive tool output use --detail flag option.

+    # Run the tool use "python main.py <TCL_FILE_NAME> <SFC_FILE_NAME>"

-    # Overall verification time including tool initialization takes 10-20 sec for large benchmarks.
+    # Results: Overall verification time including tool initialization time which takes 10-20 sec for large benchmarks.

-    # On the other hand for small benchmarks its carried out within a second.
+      On the other hand for small benchmarks its carried out within a second.

-    # Reason: That is because during initialization of tool program is loaded.
-For large programs, seperate variable list file        is generated and the tool takes ~1-2 sec of time for small program and for large program it takes ~10-15 sec of time.
+    # Reason: Variable creation table time at OpenPlC/ CBM which is one  of the input of equivalence checker.

-    # First version of Demo video is also uploaded.
-It is not integrated with propitory tool.
+    # In first version of Demo video which is uploaded, it is not integrated with OpenPLC/ CBM.

-    # All experimental time is taken with the version of tool which is integrated with propitory tool.
+    # All experimental time is taken with the version of tool which is integrated with  OpenPLC/ CBM.

-    # One can experiment the tool in isolation as an opensouce.
-However, the time calculation is missing in the code. one can         use time() for path Equivalence routine.
+    # One can experiment the tool in isolation.
+The overall verification time is in microseceond range.

 # Ecclipse plugin
- First version of PN based equivalence checker Ecclipse plugin version is also uploaded for further comparison if possible.
+ First version of PN based equivalence checker Ecclipse plugin version is also available (Published at ATVA 2017(SamaTulyata: An Efficient Path Based Equivalence Checking Tool,https://link.springer.com/chapter/10.1007/978-3-319-68167-2_8) for further comparison if possible.
- However, it works on C language.(Published at ATVA 2017)
+However, it works on C language.